HanYu-me/-Spatial_interpolation_and_Visualization/README.md

 # Spatial_interpolation_and_Visualization
-This repo is a simple and fast spatial interpolation tutorial in R
+This repo is a simple and fast spatial interpolation tutorial in R.
 ## Packages
 ```
 library(data.table)